kridsadakorn/kris/README.md

 <!-- badges: end -->

-The R package `KRIS` (**K**een and **R**eliable **I**nterface
+`KRIS` (**K**een and **R**eliable **I**nterface **S**ubroutines for
-**S**ubroutines for bioinformatic analysis) is the package providing useful functions which are needed for bioinformatic analysis such as calculating linear principal components from numeric data and Single-nucleotide polymorphism (SNP) dataset, calculating fixation index (Fst) using Hudson method, creating scatter plots in 3 views, handling with PLINK binary file format, detecting rough structures and outliers using unsupervised clustering, and calculating matrix multiplication in the faster way for big data..
+bioinformatic analysis) is the package providing useful functions which are needed for bioinformatic analysis such as calculating linear principal components from numeric data and Single-nucleotide polymorphism (SNP) dataset, calculating fixation index (Fst) using Hudson method, creating scatter plots in 3 views, handling with PLINK binary file format, detecting rough structures and outliers using unsupervised clustering, and calculating matrix multiplication in the faster way for big data..

 ## Installation